 Phone: 020 7911 5325

-Matt is a Survey Manager is the Survey Manager for NCDS and BCS70.
+Matt is a Senior Survey Manager for our NCDS and BCS70 cohort studies.
 Matt’s role involves being responsible for the day-to-day management of these studies, designing and developing data collection strategies and questionnaires, and working with fieldwork contractors to ensure successful delivery of the projects.